So You Want to Be a Critic? Here's What You Need to Know!

 - What do I personally feel from reading/watching this?

 - Why did other people say this was good or important?
 Do I agree?

 One reason for this is because "good" and "bad" are subjective concepts that change over time.
 Culture changes, and so does how we perceive art and fiction.
-A novel that was once praised as excellent when it's written can become criticized as racist, overly wordy, or too sentimental by the standards of modern times.
-How society judges works changes over time, and understanding when those changes happened, what caused them, and the results of the changes is crucial for understanding what it is you want to criticize.
+A novel that was once praised as excellent when it was written can become criticized as racist, overly wordy, or too sentimental by the standards of modern times.
+How society judges works changes, and understanding when those changes happen, why, and the results of the changes, is crucial for understanding the works you criticize.

-Every medium of storytelling is going to have inherent drawbacks and limitations.
-Try to make a five-hour movie, and audiences will get bored.
-Make a 45-minute movie, and audiences will leave unfulfilled, expecting more.
-Inherent in each medium and genre within a medium is a set of prejudices and assumptions audiences will have before they know anything else about that work.
-If I know something is meant to be a romantic story, I expect that it will be told from a female perspective, center heavily on emotion thematically, and probably have a happy ending.
+If I know something is meant to be a romantic story, I expect that it will be told from a female perspective, center heavily on emotional themes, and probably have a happy ending.
 I don't expect excessive violence, gore, psychological horror, or a depressing ending.
-And my expectations as a potential movie-goer will influence how creators create and how works are marketed.
+And my expectations as a potential movie-goer will influence how creators create, and how works are marketed.

 They're also pivotal in understanding how to properly judge works as "good" or "bad" in quality.
 Expectation plays a huge role in how people react to something.
-For example, Star Wars Episode 7 would have been received very differently if it weren't part of the Star Wars franchise and the characters, places, and concepts had different names.
+For example, Star Wars Episode 7: The Last Jedi would have been received very differently if it weren't part of the Star Wars franchise.
 Because the Star Wars name is so culturally significant, the movie inevitably will always be judged not on its own merits, but as a piece in that franchise.
 Using that name and familiar IP from the franchise sets up certain audience expectations for the movie.

 So understanding the strengths and limitations of the medium help you become a better critic by helping you understand: